 Why Think Outside the Store?

-The mass manufactured and marketed items available in retail stores weren't made to fit you--your size, your style or your social values.
-When you think outside the store, your clothes can be anything you want them to be!
+The mass manufactured and marketed clothing items available in retail stores weren't made to fit you--your size, your style or your social values.
+When you think outside the store, your clothes and accessories can be anything you want them to be!

 Who we are

 photo by Elissar Khalek